ollylance/montavie-app/README.md

 * <b>Comments</b>
 	* Give comments on posts with a personalized message.
 	* These comments are aggregated into one place that allows @oliverplance to easily see what you say!
+* <b>Likes</b>
+	* Like a post to show your support.
+	* Likes use transactions to get rid of concurency issues.
+	* Can see all the users who liked your posts
 * <b>Map</b>
 	* View the Appalachian Trail plotted out onto the map.
 	* View all the locations of the posts.